-Biology and life history Codling moths overwinter as mature larvae in silken cocoons spun under loose bark, in the soil, or in trash at the base of the tree.
+Biology and life history Codling moths overwinter as mature larvae in silken cocoons spun under loose bark on the tree, in the soil and detritus at the base of the tree, or on other surfaces such as fruit packing bins.
 Pupation takes place in the spring around the time the first blossoms are showing pink, and adults emerge around bloom.
-Adults are active only at dusk and dawn and lay eggs on leaves or occasionally on fruit.
-The larvae emerge, begin feeding on fruit, and may bore to the center of developing fruit to feed on the flesh and seeds.
+Adults are active only at dusk and dawn and lay eggs on leaves and fruit.
+The larvae emerge, begin feeding on fruit, and will bore to the center of developing fruit to feed on the flesh and seeds.
 As they mature, they push frass out of the entry hole.
-After 3 to 4 weeks, the larvae leave the fruit to seek a sheltered spot on the tree to spin cocoons.
-The larvae may overwinter in the cocoon, or they may emerge in 2 to 3 weeks as a new flight of adults.
+After three to four weeks, the larvae leave the fruit to seek a sheltered spot on the tree to spin cocoons.
+The larvae may overwinter in the cocoon, or they may emerge in two to three weeks as a new flight of adults.
 These adults are active in July and August.
 In warm areas, there may even be a third brood.
 Larvae of this brood often penetrate fruit but do not complete development before harvest or winter.

-Pest monitoring Codling moth populations can be monitored using pheromone traps, often in combination with phenology models.
-During the pink stage, place 1-mg lures in the lower canopy at eye level in orchards where you do not intend to use mating disruption and instead plan to rely on insecticides for codling moth control.
-Catches in the traps determine the biofix date, which is the first capture of multiple male moths in a trap or consistent capture of multiple males over more than one trap.
+Pest monitoring Codling moth populations can be monitored using pheromone traps, and predicted with phenology models.
+Before the pink stage, place lure baited traps in the upper canopy of trees where you expect damage.
+Catches in the traps determine the biofix date, which is the first capture of multiple male moths (2-3) in a trap or consistent capture of multiple males over more than one trap.
 The biofix date is used as the point to start accumulating degree-days for the Stanley and Hoyt (1987) degree-day model, which is the best model for PNW locations south of 46°N. North of this latitude, the no-biofix model can be used (Jones et al. 2008).

-Control with insecticides is indicated if trap catches exceed one to two per trap for 2 consecutive weeks.
+Early season control of the first generation with oils or insecticides that target eggs and newly emerged larvae, is the most effective strategy for preventing population growth.
+This timing is around 250 degree-days after biofix.
 If mating disruption is used, monitor the orchard with traps baited with 10-mg pheromone lures or combination pheromone/pear ester lures set in the upper third of the canopy.
+Continue to monitor throughout the season.
 If more than five moths are captured in a trap over the first generation, check the orchard for fruit damage and, if needed apply a conventional insecticide.
 If fruit damage exceeds 0.1% at the end of the first generation, use conventional insecticides to control the second generation.
 The use of phenology models can help predict specific life stages and subsequent generations of the codling moth so that insecticides can be timed for the most susceptible life stage, which is after egg hatch and prior to larvae entering the fruit.

 Black-light traps have shown some efficacy in small orchards for trapping the adult moths.
 Remove any infested fruit well before harvest, and destroy them to eliminate larvae.
 Remove brush and debris from the orchard, and remove bark scales from the tree to eliminate overwintering sites.
 Wrap the trunk with corrugated cardboard or burlap to trap migrating larvae.
 Periodic removal of these tree wraps to destroy cocooning larvae can help to reduce the population and limit subsequent fruit damage.
 Thinning fruit clusters to singles will aid in limiting codling moth entries.

-Mating disruption dispensers (Isomate, No Mate, CheckMate, Disrupt; check label for application rates) or aerosol container (CheckMate Puffer, Isomate CM Mist) at 1 unit/a.
-Detailed knowledge is needed of insect biology and the limitations of this technique in order to use it successfully.
-Substantial fruit damage could result from improper use.
+Mating disruption is widely used as the foundation of integrated pest management strategies in commercial orchards.
+Hand applied dispensers (Isomate, No Mate, CheckMate, Disrupt) at 400 dispensers/Acre, or aerosol emitters (CheckMate Puffer, Isomate CM Mist) at one unit/Acre are the recommended rates to attain good control.
 Most formulations are OMRI-listed for organic use.
 Mating disruption is not effective when used in home orchards or on small plantings.
-A sprayable formulation for dispensing pheromone is available (CheckMate CM-F), but experience remains limited with this product.
+A sprayable formulation for dispensing pheromone is also available (CheckMate CM-F).

 Pheromone dispensers must be placed in the tree before first moth flight; this usually is around full bloom on Delicious apples.
-Place within 2 ft of the top of the canopy.
+Place hand applied dispensers high in the top of the canopy.
+Aerosol emitters can damage leaves and fruit when pheromone formulation is sprayed directly onto tree.

 If the orchard has a history of codling moth problems, use conventional insecticide sprays against the first generation.
 If a codling moth source exists nearby, use border sprays (five to six rows) of conventional insecticides.